eurostat/RegionSimplify/README.md

 # EuroGen
-EuroGen is a set of uilities to simplify geographical data.
+EuroGen is a set of utilities to simplify geographical data.

 ## Simplification of administrative units